Adam014/filmoteka/td.md

 TODO: Limit pagination when user isnt logged in to 3 pages and disable the ability to search, he can view only the movies that are in in the 3 pages
-TODO: Add with other api endpoint to store a lot more movies than few thousand
+TODO: Put the search into Navbar
+TODO: Edit Suggestions to put the movies with the typed letters instead of top 5 of the current page
 TODO: Add categories to /
 TODO: Add more details to MovieCard = reviews
 TODO: Add personalized movies you might like, based on favorite movies
+TODO: Add with other api endpoint to store a lot more movies than few thousand
 TODO: Move library to /library and make proper homepage, with top 5 movies something like that and etc, recent reviews
     TODO: Add release and features somewhere to let the user know what is new in what version